-Biden calls for tougher penalties for failed bank execs
+Biden calls for tougher penalties for execs of failed banks

 “Strengthening accountability is an important deterrent to prevent mismanagement in the future,” Biden said in a statement.
 “Congress must act to impose tougher penalties for senior bank executives whose mismanagement contributed to their institutions failing.”

-Currently the FDIC can only claw back the compensation of executives at the largest banks in the nation, and other penalties on executives require “recklessness” or acting with “willful or continuing disregard” for their bank’s health.
+Currently the FDIC can only take back the compensation of executives at the largest banks in the nation, and other penalties on executives require “recklessness” or acting with “willful or continuing disregard” for their bank’s health.
 Biden wants Congress to allow the regulator to impose penalties for “negligent” executives — a lower legal threshold.

+The White House highlighted reports that Silicon Valley Bank CEO Gregory Becker sold $3 million worth of shares in the bank in the days before its collapse, saying Biden wants the FDIC to have the authority to go after that compensation.

+The shuttering of Silicon Valley Bank last Friday and of New York’s Signature Bank two days later has revived bad memories of the financial crisis that plunged the United States into the Great Recession about 15 years ago.